TryGhost/knex-migrator/README.md

 #### knex-migrator init

-- Initialises your database based on your init scripts
+- Initializes your database based on your init scripts
 - Creates the database if it was not created yet

 ##### Options